YunaGu/WebApplicationMVC/README.md

 ### Download source code

-You can open your IDE and select "Get froom VCS", Version control: git, copy and paste the URL below:
+You can open your IDE and select "Get from VCS", Version control: git, copy and paste the URL below:

 ```git
 https://github.com/YunaGu/WebApplicationMVC.git